-Included within amounts owed by group undertaking is a balance of £1,816k (2016 - £1,574k) which is to fund a debt service reserve account that is sized to be adequate to cover the next six months of service costs of both tranches of the senior secured notes.
+Included within amounts owed by group undertaking is a balance of £1,145k (2017 - £840k) which is to fund a debt service reserve account that is sized to be adequate to cover the next six months of service costs of both tranches of the senior secured notes.
 This amount is reviewed every six months and increased or decreased accordingly.
 Interest receivable on these loans is calculated using the effective interest method which is different to the actual cash interest received at the rate the company earns interest on the cash balances it holds.
+The amounts owed by group undertakings are repayable on demand and not subject to interest.